-Phased array radars (PAR) are next-generation tools for radar probing of cloud systems, able to perform a 90-degree sector scan of the atmosphere in about 60 seconds, compared to four to five minutes for current Doppler radar technology used in DOE's Atmospheric Radiation Measurements (ARM) user facility.
+The phased array radar (PAR) is absolutely central and ready to initiate construction.
 The more rapid scanning will transform the observational basis for understanding cloud dynamics and microphysics.
 The technology is quite well developed.
-The National Science Foundation (NSF) is in the process of implementing PAR on aircraft, and PAR is one technology that is being considered to replace the National Oceanic and Atmospheric Administration (NOAA) National Weather Service operational Doppler warning radar network.
-The imperative for PAR was highlighted in the 2017 BERAC Grand Challenges report13.
+The National Science Foundation (NSF) is in the process of implementing PAR on aircraft, and PAR is being considered to replace the National Oceanic and Atmospheric Administration (NOAA) National Weather Service operational Doppler warning radar network.
+The imperative for PAR was highlighted in the 2017 BERAC Grand Challenges report (BERAC 2017).